emacsmirror/shackle/README.md

 ## Examples

-The following example configuration enables the rather radical behaviour of always reusing the current window in order to avoid unwanted window
+The following example configuration enables the rather radical behavior of always reusing the current window in order to avoid unwanted window
 splitting: